Welcome, Scorpio, to your 2018-19 birthday reading by Eric Francis.

-The report, which is also valid for Scorpio rising and Moon, includes two segments of astrology.
-We will add a third segment of Tarot as soon as possible.
+The report, which is also valid for Scorpio rising and Moon, includes two segments of astrology and a third segment of Tarot.

 Here are the contents: